pipelon/equinetics/wp-content/plugins/variation-swatches-for-woocommerce/readme.txt

 1. Add new attribute color when edit a product

 == Changelog ==

+= 1.0.7 =
+* Tweak - Update CSS for active state of swatches, remove the box shadow.
+* Fix - Tooltip is not showed on image swatches.

 = 1.0.6 =
 * New - Add a notice in admin area to restore attribute types after re-activating the plugin.